 A Message from the State Partners

 A strong manufacturing industry is fundamental to Wisconsin’s prosperity.
 The manufacturing sector was responsible for more than $55 billion worth of economic output in 2014 alone.

-Wisconsin Sen. Ron Johnson explains policy changes he thinks can keep manufacturing competitive in Wisconsin and America.
+Wisconsin Sen. Ron Johnson tours Madison-Kipp Corporation and explains policy changes he thinks can keep manufacturing competitive.